firebush

 What Is A Firebush?

 The firebush, Hamelia patens is also known as the Mexican firebush, scarlet bush, hummingbird bush, firecracker bush, or redhead.
-These shrubs of the Rubiaceae family occur from Florida, south through Central America, and to Argentina.
+This stand alone shrub of the Rubiaceae family is a native plant in south Florida, central and south America, and to Argentina.

 In the warm, subtropical areas they prefer, these somewhat woody, rounded shrubs will remain evergreen, although they are fast-growing and can be grown as an annual in cooler areas.
 In the south, these rounded shrubs can grow to over 12 feet (3.6 m) tall with a spread of 6 to 8 feet (1.8 to 2.4 m).
 They will reach a maximum of less than half that size in areas colder than zone 8 or 9.